How to Write a Poem With Kids

 I invite you to write it.
 Pick up your pen…

 Now you should know exactly how to write a poem with kids.
 And your kids should have an idea.
 Or loads to pick from.
 Or even a few to mash up.
 It’s pretty simple from now on.
 Their work is almost done.
 Here are three tips for next steps getting your kids writing poetry:

-- Write it down.
+- Tell them to write it down.
 In lines.
 On a page.

 - Share out the gummy bears.
 (What do you mean there’s none left?)